This story is intended for adults who wish

 I retain all rights and ownership of this material and grant Nifty Archive a non-exclusive, worldwide, royalty-free, perpetual, and non-cancelable license to display the work.

-More short stories and such at
+More stories at

 email at smokr0 at gmail dot com (smokr ZERO at gmail dot com)